 Faculty members at Howard University can qualify for a Green Teaching Certificate by completing the following tasks:

-3. Earn sufficient points on CETLA’s “Student Survey on Green Teaching.”
-(Note: During the last month of classes, faculty will receive links to the teacher and student surveys.
-Faculty must send their students the link to the survey and ensure that at least 50% of the class responds.)
+During the last month of classes, faculty will receive links to the teacher and student surveys.
+Faculty must send their students the link to the survey and ensure that at least 50% of the class responds.

-Upon evaluation, the faculty member will receive a Green Teaching Certificate representing a beginning (“Light Green”) or advanced (“Dark Green”) level.
-In addition, each qualifying course will be certified as green.
+Upon evaluation, faculty members will receive a Green Teaching Certificate, which certifies the faculty members.
+In addition, each qualifying course will be certified as green for the duration of their HU careers.

 Together, the questions on the teacher and student surveys will cover the following criteria, and points will be calculated as shown below: